mssa-ccad18/modern-web-app-pattern-dotnet/known-issues.md

     > You may need to `cd` into the directory you cloned to run this command.

-* **The deployment <azd-env-name> already exists in location** This error most often happens when trying a new region with the same for a deployment with the same name used for the AZD environment name (e.g. by default it would be `eapdotnetmwa`).
+* **The deployment <azd-env-name> already exists in location** This error most often happens when trying a new region with the same for a deployment with the same name used for the AZD environment name (e.g. by default it would be `dotnetwebapp`).

     When the `azd provision` command runs it creates a deployment resource in your subscription.
 You must delete this deployment before you can change the Azure region.